The Stringy Origins of Galileons and their Novel Limit: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 We are pleased to thank Saugata Chatterjee, Blaise Gout\'eraux, Hong Lu, Juan Pedraza, and George Zahariade for helpful and illuminating discussions.
+We also thank an anonymous referee for their detailed comments which have greatly improved the outlook of this work.
 DE is supported in part by a grant from FQXi.
 AS is funded by the Simons Foundation \emph{It from Qubit} collaboration (Oppenheim).